AaronDJohnson/impulse_mcmc/README.md

 # impulse
   Rewrite of PTMCMCSampler focusing on modularity

-# This is a work in progress
+# This is a work in progress (USE AT YOUR OWN RISK)
+  * tests of accuracy are under way

 ## Currently working:
   * `sample()`